Skip main navigation

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-Requirements for Employers for Migrants Engaged in Hand Labor
+Requirements for Employers of Migrants Engaged in Hand Labor

 All employers, migrant labor contractor, agents, supervisors, or manager of migrant worker engaged in hand labor must meet the requirements below.
 “Hand labor" means that work that is performed by hand or with hand tools in the field.